SingleDigitIQ/cozylights/README.md

 ## Todo

+- fix weird artifacts i can see only in mineclone, assuming its probably because mineclone generates some stuff like structures with a delay, and therefore original terrain looks a lot different to final result, and cozy lights sometimes act based on original rather than final

+- fix nodecore dynamic light source not updating the radius and brightness

+- fix mineclone structures are not getting lit on generated, apparently the issue is about schematics, for some reason cozy lights cant react to placed schematics, so it's a bigger issue not just mineclone

+- during generation, something happens and sometimes lights are not fully generated. possibly need to force emerge/load

+- add privileges so schematics can be used on multiplayer server

 - make dropped items to emit cozy light if they have light_source above 0, just like in original wielded light mod

-- fix a bug that creates light around an attempt of placing a node, instead of actually placed node

 - stress test it with heavily modded worlds, possible problem: luajit ram limit for default luajit on linux?